underworldcode/underworld2/docs/development/guidelines.md

 ===================

    * libUnderworld            - Backend stack of tools (Underworld, StgFEM, etc).
       * libUnderworldPy       - Swig generated wrappers for backend as well as auxiliary implementations (such as StGermain_Tools).
    * underworld               - Underworld python modules.
    * glucifer                 - gLucifer python modules.
    * docs                     - Various documentation including this file.
      * development            - Documents relevant to developers.
-       * broken                 - Input files & tests which are broken.
+       * broken               - Input files & tests which are broken or require review/testing
      * tests                  - Python type scripts which are mainly for regression testing underworld.
      * examples               - Python type example scripts for users.
-     * user_guide              - IPython notebook based user guide
+     * user_guide             - Jupyter notebook based user guide
+     * publications           - Models in published work
    * utils                    - Utility files.

-Documents
+Documents (docs)
 =========

+Various user & developer domain documents and models.
+All models should run successfully against corresponding version of Underworld.

 Tests (docs/tests)
 -----
 These are more developer domain scripts, but advanced users might also find them useful.
 For example, more thorough analytic tests might be housed here.

-All files here are read-only and should pass tests at all times.

 Examples (docs/examples)
 ---------